JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 ## Web Apps Auth

-So far, these should work with any of the python web app frameworks.
+As far as I know, these should work with any of the python web app frameworks.

 ### LogTo